Pan seared scallops with bacon, served with a creamy celeriac puree, and the freshness of cucumber and apple. A perfect start to any dinner party.

 - salt & pepper

-Remove the rosemary, place the remaining ingredients into a liquidiser along with the double cream and blitz to a smooth puree.
-Pass the puree through a fine sieve to remove any lumps.
+- Take the celeriac and blitz to a smooth puree using a stick blender.
+Then pass the puree through a fine sieve to remove any lumps, ensuring a smooth puree.
 [At this stage you can allow it to cool and keep in the fridge until you are ready to use.]

-When ready to serve place the puree into a saucepan and add the butter, heat gently and stir thoroughly.
+- When ready to serve place the puree into a saucepan, heat gently and stir thoroughly.

-Place all the ingredients for the vinaigrette into a jar with a tight fitting lid.
+- Place all the ingredients for the vinaigrette into a jar with a tight fitting lid.
 Shake to combine, check the seasoning and set aside until serving.
-[The vinaigrette can be made up to 2 days in advance.]
+[The vinaigrette benefits from being made 2 days in advance to intensify the dill.]

-Heat a non-stick frying pan over a high heat and melt the butter.
+- Heat a non-stick frying pan over a high heat and add the sunflower oil.
 Season the scallops with salt and pepper on both sides.
-Place in the frying pan and sear the scallops for 1-2 minutes each side (depending on size and freshness of scallops).
-Arrange the scallops on top of the warm celeriac puree.
+Place in the frying pan and sear the scallops for 1 minutes each side.
+Do not move the scallops around the pan, turn once golden on the bottom.

-Place the pickled cucumber, crispy bacon, apple slices and pea-shoots on the plate around the scallops.
+- Arrange the pickled cucumber, crispy bacon, apple slices, watercress and dill fronds on the plate around the scallops.
 Drizzle over some dill vinaigrette.
 Serve immediately.